 While peanuts can be enjoyed by horses, there are a few things to keep in mind before feeding any to your horse.
 First, peanut shells can be a choking hazard for horses, especially older ones with weaker teeth.
 Peanut shells do not contain any real nutrition either, so they do not benefit horses when eaten.
 Therefore, peanuts should always be shelled before they are offered to a horse at snack time.

-Also, like humans, horses can be born with or develop food allergies as they age.
+Also, like people, horses can be born with or develop food allergies as they age.
 Therefore, it is a good idea to have a veterinarian test your horse for peanut allergies before feeding them any or only offer them just one or two peanuts at a time to make sure that they do not display any allergic reactions.

 Peanuts are high in potassium, which is great for horses.
 However, they are also full of fat.
 Horses that are overweight or have thyroid issues should not be fed peanuts.
 Fortunately, there are many other healthy options that you can offer instead, including molasses, dried fruit like raisins, and pumpkin.